AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 We assign to the variable `f` a block representing our function $f(x)$, written in the Pharo syntax.
 A block may be evaluated with the message `value:`.
 For example, we have `f value: 3` that returns `-9` and `f value: -2` that returns `1`.

 The remainder of the script uses Grapher to plot the points.
 A point `p` is red if `p y` is greater than `f value: p x`, else it is blue.
-The expression `Color red trans` produces a transparent red color.
+The expression `Color red trans` evaluates to a transparent red color.

 We can add the actual line defined by `f` to our graph.
 Consider the small revision (Figure @fig:simpleLine2):